The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

 Using water will pretty much be the easiest way to get the job done.
 You should always have access to running water, and this means that you don’t need to run out to buy some type of special ingredient.

 It’ll be easy to get the beans to turn out just as thin as you need them to be.
-The water won’t throw off the taste of the beans, but it will alter the consistency of the beans.
+The water won’t throw off the taste of the beans, but it will alter the consistency.

-Just be careful not to use too much water.
+Just be careful not to use too much.
 You don’t want the beans to be overly runny or you might not be pleased with how things turn out.

 2 – Use Buttermilk

 Buttermilk will be a good choice when you’re trying to thin out refried beans.
-You can thin the beans using buttermilk by using the same ratio that was mentioned earlier.
+You can thin them using buttermilk by using the same ratio that was mentioned earlier.

 Simply add one cup of buttermilk for every thirty ounces of refried beans.
 Once you’ve finished, the beans will be substantially thinner.